 1. Kentucky Falls

-As you hike down you will pass by Upper Kentucky Falls then down to the twin falls of Lower Kentucky Falls and North Fork Falls, where there is a nice wooden viewpoint.
-At the top of the hill you will make your way down, making it uphill for the second half of the hike.
+As you hike down through this coastal forest you will pass by Upper Kentucky Falls then down to the twin falls of Lower Kentucky Falls and North Fork Falls, where there is a nice viewpoint.

 2. Drift Creek Falls

-I was finally able to hike this beautiful spot myself recently, after the long winding road in.
-It was muddy, it was raining, and it was awesome.
 The hike to the bridge was around a mile and a half or so, and the bridge itself is as incredible as shown in the photos.
-Read more about this hike here.
+Be aware that after a good rain this trail can be extremely muddy.

 3. University Falls